The magic of Artificial Neural Network — Part 3

 Please read this article if you are interested in the proof.

-Linear functional in Normed Space
+Linear functional in the Normed Space

 For the linear functional in the normed space V, since V is also a topological space, we can define the condition where the functional is continuous or bounded.
 For the detail definition of continuous function, you can read this article.